CMCA's Commitment to Diversity

 - Assist in development and implementation of a strategic plan for recruitment of faculty and house staff from groups underrepresented in medicine

 - Monitor outcomes

 - Examine barriers and challenges to retaining URM faculty

 - Implement strategies to address these barriers

-Student Diversity: Additionally, CMCA launched the Outreach, Recruitment, and Retention Council in 2008 to improve coordination of outreach, recruitment and retention activities for candidates from groups underrepresented in medicine (URM) across the graduate and medical schools, pipeline programs, graduate medical education, and post doctoral programs.
-Our long-standing institutional commitment has been instrumental in our success in preparing medical students for primary healthcare, research and academic medicine, and in achieving significant diversity in URM enrollment, retention and graduation of students from URM groups.
+Student Diversity: Additionally, CMCA works in close partnership with the School's Office for Admissions to coordinate outreach, recruitment and retention activities for candidates from groups underrepresented in medicine (URM) across the graduate and medical schools, pipeline programs, graduate medical education and post-doctoral programs.
+Our long-standing institutional commitment has been instrumental in our success in preparing medical students for primary healthcare, research and academic medicine, and in achieving significant diversity in enrollment, retention and graduation of students from URM groups.

 Gary Butts, MD

 Senior Associate Dean for Diversity Programs, Policy, and Community Affairs

 Director, Center for Multicultural and Community Affairs